 They easily double as sacks for school or work when you’re not on the trails.
 Because they feature the same comfortable two-shoulder fit of larger sacks, they are an excellent option for city touring where a handbag is too awkward or cumbersome.

 If you have been mapping out the traill to the “secret” waterfall for a fun-filled all day adventure, you’ll want to use a rucksack that is in the 10-30 litre capacity range.
 They easily hold everything you’ll need including extra layers of clothing, picnic supplies, a towel, and even a DSLR camera.

 The 30-50 litre range is ideal for most hikers for 1-2 nights.
 If you love the latest, greatest, and lightest gadgets, and are judicial with packing and space planning, it’s quite possible to extend the use of this rucksack to 4 days.
 If you are new to multi-day hiking trips, however, opt for a larger sack.
 Traveling “ultra-light” as it is known takes a bit of knowledge of what you’ll need and where you are able to cut weight and bulk.

 The pro to learning to pack within a smaller sack is lighter weight on your back that which naturally takes less energy to cart around throughout the day, leaving more energy to enjoy your desitination.

-Take note that it is very difficult to pack enough gear for even a 2-3 day trip into a 30-50 litre sack; tents and sleeping bags are bulkier and you’ll require extra layers and food in order to be comfortable.
+Take note that it is very difficult to pack enough gear for even a 2-3 day trip into a 30-50 litre sack; tents and sleeping bags are bulkier and you’ll require comfortable base layers and food in order to enjoy the trip.
 If you are planning trips in all seasons, you’ll want to look at the next larger packs.